bjowes/cypress-ntlm-auth/README.md

 The ntlm command is used to configure host/user mappings.
 After this command, all network communication from cypress to the specified host is monitored by the ntlm-proxy.
 If the server sends an authentication challenge, the ntlm-proxy will perform a NTLM login handshake with the configured user.
 Note that "all network communication" includes calls to `cy.visit(host)`, `cy.request(host)` and indirect network communication (when the browser fetches additional resources after the `cy.visit(host)` call).

-If domain and workstation are not set, the ntlm-proxy will use the domain of the ntlmHost,
+If domain and workstation are not set, the ntlm-proxy will use the domain of the ntlmHost.

 #### Syntax